MatLeid/magical-dots/README.md

 Magical Dots
 ==================

 Magical Dots is an easy to learn puzzling game.
-Your goal is to align all dots in a way that each 3 of them share a isosceles line.
+Your goal is to align all dots in a way that two of them share a isosceles line with a reference dot.

 There are two play modes:

+###Normal
-Normal: easy to start with
+Normal play mode.
+Easy to start with.

+###Hardcore
-Hardcore: adds a bit of pepper to the game because dots can move randomly
+Adds a bit of pepper to the game because dots can move randomly.
+Try or die ;)

-You can can play it online via:
+##You can can play it online via:

 http://donmatheo.github.io/magical-dots